 - 50. DISEASES OF LARGE ANIMALS.
 Third year, fall and spring terms.
 Credit: fall term, five hours; spring term, three hours.
 Lectures or recitations covering physical diagnosis, ophthalmology, veterinary hygiene, and some sporadic diseases.
-Fall term, M T W Th F 8; spring term, T Th 8, S 9.
-Associate Professor Fox. - 51.
+Fall term, M T W Th F 8; spring term, T Th 8, S 9. - 51.
 OBSTETRICS AND DISEASES OF THE GENITAL ORGANS, INCLUDING STERILITY AND ABORTION.
 Third year, spring term.
 Credit five hours.
-Lectures, M W F S 8; laboratory, T or Th 2-4:30.
+Lectures, M W F S 8; Laboratory, T or Th 2-4:30.
 It is aimed in this course to give a general survey of the subject of obstetrics and to include a thorough consideration of the diseases of the genital organs including sterility, abortion, and other subjects related to pregnancy and parturition.
 Obstetrical exercises, pregnancy diagnosis, artificial insemination, and other clinical phases of the course are presented during the laboratory periods.
-Further clinical instruction in obstetrics and sterility is given in the ambulatory clinic and at a near-by abattoir in the third and fourth years.
-Professor ROBERTS. - 52.
+Further clinical instruction in obstetrics is given in the ambulatory clinic. - 52.
 DISEASES OF LARGE ANIMALS.
 Fourth year, fall and spring terms.
 Credit: fall term, two hours; spring term, four hours.
 Fall term, T Th 8; spring term, M T W Th 8.
-Professor Fincher.